Four generations of Quiring’s have lived and worked as tow truck operators out of a 20-acre property on 16th Avenue in Aldergrove.

 Highway maintenance officials in Kamloops began to count on Quiring in winter.

-Nowadays, Al and the T800 are dispatched by VSA Highway Maintenance Ltd. to conduct snowshed protocol, which Quiring helped design.
+Nowadays, Al and that T800 are dispatched by VSA Highway Maintenance Ltd. and another contractor to conduct snowshed protocols that Quiring helped design.

 “I’ve been on jobs where things are flipped over and you look around and there’s not a soul around for half a mile,” Quiring explained.

-The longtime hauler has rescued thousands of drivers in extreme conditions on the Coquihalla Highway during his 30 years of service in the 1,200-metre-high pass.
+The long-time hauler has rescued thousands of drivers in extreme conditions on the Coquihalla Highway during his decades of service in the 1,200-metre-high pass.

 Since the implementation of snowshed protocol and the start of the TV program, in 2012, the Coquihalla has seen a steady decline in accidents causing fatalities.

-“This year in our highway division — from Shylock Rd. to Cold Water Rd. — we’re still at zero fatalities which is terrific,” Quiring lauded.
+“This year in our highway division — from Shylock Road to Cold Water Road — we’re still at zero fatalities – which is terrific,” Quiring lauded as the season wrapped up.

-The family company began leasing the truck Al uses to tow in 2007.
+The family company began leasing the truck Al uses to tow in 2007, and purchased it in 2017.
 The 85-ton wrecker is equipped with 630-horsepower and an 18-speed transmission.

 “I prefer this truck because it’s what they call a pre-emission truck.
-After 2007 the emissions got really stringent on motors, catalytic converters and diesel exhausts,” Al explained, emphasizing the electrical issues he witnesses newer semi-trailers and trucks face on the highway.
+After 2007 the emissions got really stringent on motors, catalytic converters, and diesel exhausts,” Al explained, pointing to electrical issues he witnesses newer semi-trailers and trucks face up on the highway.

-The tow trucker admits he has witnessed his fair share of car crash victims on the highway.
+The tow trucker said he has witnessed his fair share of car crash victims on the highway, and admitted it definitely takes its toll on first responders, such as himself.

 “Up there on a divided highway 9-1-1 doesn’t really do much,” Quiring said, emphasizing that during storms, towing operators are often the first responders to crashes.